 In order to outwit hackers or developers that wish to promote their products in inappropriate ways, we hope you will select advanced/custom modes for installers.
 Read Eula and Privacy Policies.
-Also, always make sure that the software you decided to download would be respectable.
-If you detect any inappropriate conditions, like, displays of online advertisements, please cancel the installation.
+Also, always make sure that the software you decided to download and the site it’s hosted on is respectable.
+If you detect any inappropriate conditions, like displays of online advertisements, please cancel the installation.

-We do not recommend keeping this application organizer on your PC if you feel like it is bothering you.
+We do not recommend keeping the Pokki organizer on your PC if you feel like it is bothering you.
 You should uninstall it completely together with malware coming from the same bundle instead.

-Automatic Pokki removal tools
+Automatic Malware removal tools